 The program's curriculum includes courses in psychology, sport sciences, research methods, and sport psychology.
-In the first year, all students take the same courses, including a summer course.
-In the second year, the students on the Thesis Track start working on their theses, and those on the Applied Track start their internships.
+The first-year curriculum is mainly completed within the SEPP program, including a summer course.
+In the second year, the students on the Applied Track start their practicum experiences.
+Students on the Course-based Track do not complete the practicum sequence of courses.
+Rather, they take additional electives to further their knowledge and skills related to their career interests.

-The second year also provides flexibility for the students to take elective courses that are related to their career goals.
-Options on campus include business courses for those interested in having a private practice; health management courses for those interested in working with exercise psychology; social work courses to improve interpersonal skills; and leadership and group dynamics courses to apply group management and facilitation skills.
-In addition to the required coursework, students will have selective opportunities to take PSYCH 798 Independent Study, typically in their second year, to engage in conference abstract writing and presentation (typically 1 credit) and/or the research process (typically 3 credits) under a Psychology faculty member's guidance.
-The SEPP Chair will make announcements on the specific opportunities and application information prior to each registration period.
+Elective options on campus include education courses for those interested in coaching and athletic administration, business courses for those interested in having a consulting practice with a LLC; health management courses for those interested in working with exercise psychology; social work courses to improve interpersonal skills; and leadership and group dynamics courses to apply group management and facilitation skills.
+In addition to the required coursework, students may have selective opportunities to take PSYCH 798 Independent Study, typically in their second semester or during the second year, to engage in self-guided career projects, conference abstract writing and presentation (typically 1 credit) and/or the research process (typically 3 credits) under a Psychology faculty member's guidance.
+The SEPP faculty will make announcements on the specific opportunities and application information prior to each registration period.

-Below is an outline of the curriculum (subject to change) for the 39-credit program. $\underline{K1}-\underline{K8}$ represent the knowledge areas required for the CMPC course work.
+Below is an outline of the Applied and Course-based curriculum (subject to change) for the 39credit program. $\underline{K1}-\underline{K8}$ represent the knowledge areas that are required for the students who are making progress toward the CMPC certification.